The Battle for God's Grace

 of Spiritual Authority

-The Roman Catholic Church began its rise to prominence around the 4th century, claiming to be the only true representative of God's authority which is ultimately expressed through the Pope - who is said to be "the Vicar of Christ".
+The Roman Catholic Church began its rise to prominence around the 4th century, claiming to be the only true representative of God's authority which is ultimately expressed through the Pope - who claims to be "the Vicar of Christ".
 (Note: the "Vicar of Christ" is someone who claims to possess the same authority over the Church as Christ Himself).
 As a result, the Roman Church often refers to itself as “the mother Church”, insisting that it is the only true Christian Church - and the only source of salvation.

 But thankfully, honest men who sought to